microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Calculating Experience

 Experience is gained from taking part in a battle equal to the Hit Die of the opponent, +1 for each CS higher than your own.
-For example, a member of the 20-strong Grey Company (CSx5) will earn 3 XP in a battle against 35 Gnolls (a 2Hit Die creature, CSx6).
+For example, a member of the 20-strong Knights of the Rose (CSx5) will earn 3 XP after defeating an army of 35 Gnolls (a 2 Hit Die creature, CSx6).

 ## Mass Combat Example: Knights vs Dragon